Uncoupled Bandit Learning towards Rationalizability: Benchmarks, Barriers, and Algorithms: Formal Barriers of Multi-Agent Learning towards Rationalizability

-We introduce an interesting class of two-player \emph{dominance solvable} games, which is a challenging benchmark setting for multi-agent learning.
-For reference convenience, we call it ``\emph{Diamond in the Rough}'', whose meaning should become clear after we define the class of games.
+We introduce an interesting class of two-player \emph{dominance solvable} games, which serves as a challenging benchmark for multi-agent learning.
+For reference convenience, we call it ``\emph{Diamond in the Rough}'', whose meaning should become clear in the following formal definition.

-\begin{definition}[The Diamond-In-the-Rough (DIR) Games] A \game{} (DIR) is a two-player game parameterized by $(K, c)$.
+\begin{definition}[The Diamond-In-the-Rough (DIR) Games] A \dir{} (DIR) game is a two-player game parameterized by $(K, c)$.
 Each agent have $K$ actions and utility function

 where $c>0$ and $\rho=\max\{K, c \} $ is for normalization purpose.
 Hence, the payoff matrix of the \gameshort$(K, c)$ game is given by